What is Food Shaming?

 - “Finish your food.
-There are starving kids in Africa.”
-(This can make a child feel guilted into eating more than he or she even desired, by using tragedies of people in a country they’ve most likely never been).
+Don’t waste it.”
+(This can make a child feel guilted into eating more than he or she even desired).

 - “If you eat all your dinner, you can have dessert.”
 (In a way, we are teaching children that dessert is the best part.
 What if dinner were the best part?
 We want them to again be the judge of how certain foods fuel their bodies.)

 - “Eat whatever you want, whenever you want.”
 (This can be just as damaging, as we are giving no guidelines, and until a certain age, children need us to present them with nutritious meals at proper meal times.)